-The Pajaro Valley Water Management Agency (PVWMA) is proposing to implement Phase 3 of the Basin Management Plan Projects (project) to develop new water supplies to the Pajaro Valley Basin. and to alleviate conditions of groundwater overdraft, ground subsidence and seawater intrusion.
-As discussed in Permit No.: 99-0335. the objective of Phase 3 was to implement pipeline construction of the Northeast Addition Lateral, which starts approximately .25 miles northeast of the intersection of San Andreas/Beach Road following a farm road for approximately 1.25 miles (now .6 miles) northwest. to serve 14 (now 4) parcels.
+The Pajaro Valley Water Management Agency (PVWMA) is proposing to implement Phase 3 of the Basin Management Plan Projects (project) to develop new water supplies to the Pajaro Valley Basin. and to alleviate conditions of groundwater overdraft; ground subsidence and seawater intrusion.
+As discussed in Permit No.: 99-0335, the objective of Phase 3 was to implement pipeline construction of the Northeast Addition Lateral, which starts approximately .25 miles northeast of the intersection of San Andreas/Beach Road following a farm road for approximately 1.25 miles (now .6 miles) northwest, to serve 14 (now 4) parcels.
 The Northeast Addition Lateral is proposed to cross Watsonville Slough.
 In addition to the Northeast Addition Lateral, a new lateral, the North Plateau Lateral is proposed for construction as part of Phase 3.

-The North Plateau Lateral begins just north of the Harkins Slough Recharge Basin extending about .4 miles from which point it continues both east. approximately .4 miles and west. approximately .5 miles. crossing San Andreas Road.
+The North Plateau Lateral begins just north of the Harkins Slough Recharge Basin extending about .4 miles from which point it continues both east. approximately .4 miles and west, approximately .5 miles. crossing San Andreas Road.
 From the road crossing of San Andreas Road the lateral extends north for approximately 1.5 miles ending on Academy Road.
 There are three sub-laterals that extend off the San Andreas Road lateral.
 The first is a .2 mile lateral following Sunset Beach Drive westward.
-The second is following a county road approximately .3 miles east then extending an additional 200 feet south.
-Off this second lateral, at approximately mile inarker .4, another sub-lateral extends north for .3 miles.
-The third lateral is approximately 1 mile south of Academy Road and extends approximately .2 miles northwest following a county road that leads to the city dump.
+The second is following a county road approximately .3 miles east then extending ai; additional 200 feet south.
+Off this second lateral. at approximately .3 miles east then extending ai; additional 200 feet south.
+Off this lateral is approximately 1 mile south of Academy Road and extends approximately .2 mile!; northwest following a county road that leads to the city dump.
 The North Plateau Lateral will serve 20 parcels of land.

-The following remarks are in response to a memo entitled "Preliminary Coininents, Application 04-0258". faxed to ESA on 6/23/04 from Joan Van der Hoeven of the County of Santa Cruz Planning Department.
+The following remarks are in response to a memo entitled "Preliminary Comments, Application 04-0258". faxed to ESA on 6/23/04 from Joan Van der Hoeven of the County of Santa Crur Planning Department.

-Comment 1: The 1999 EIR describes the anticipated network of distribution lines and lateral.
+Comment 1: The 1999 ER describes the anticipated network of distribution lines and lateral.
 This network was somewhat modified and a few hydraulic features added and therefore an EIR addendum was produced in August 2003.
-The plan that came in with the Application 04-0258 (Figure 1, Key Plan) is somew hat modified from what was analyzed in 2003.
+The plan that came in with the Application 04-0258 (Figure 1,Key Plan) is somew liat modified from what was analyzed in 2003.